matan-h/ScriptPy/README.md

 # scriptpy: Python for Scripting

 `scriptpy` is a Python extension that simplifies scripting by seamlessly integrating shell commands and introducing a powerful piping syntax for working with lists and iterables.
-It aims to make common scripting tasks more concise and readable.
+It aims to make live scripting easier.

 ## Key Features